PrinceOfPuppers/qbot/README.md

 ## Basis
-qbot predefines `computation` `hadamard` `bell` bases to be used to state creation and measurement, bases are represented as `Basis` type and can be indexed to get specific basis states, and passed directly to the [measurement operator](#meas).
+Qbot predefines `computation` `hadamard` `bell` bases to be used to state creation and measurement, bases are represented as `Basis` type and can be indexed to get specific basis states, and passed directly to the [measurement operator](#meas).
 Bases have several aliases for convenience i.e. `comp`, `hada`, etc.

 ```
 note qbot example